-And there's more good news: Big butts may boast benefits for your heart health too.
-Pear-shaped women tend to have lower cholesterol levels and their bodies release more adiponectin, an anti-inflammatory hormone that protects blood vessels, Dr. Jose says.
-All this to say, a little wiggle below the waist is linked to a reduced risk of heart disease.
+And there's more good news: Having a big butt may boast benefits for your heart health too.
+Pear-shaped people tend to have lower cholesterol levels and their bodies release more adiponectin, an anti-inflammatory hormone that protects blood vessels, Dr. Jose says.
+All this is to say, a little wiggle below the waist is linked to a reduced risk of heart disease.

 2. You Have a Leg Up Above the Neck

-People with bigger backsides seem to stockpile more healthy fats in their bottoms, per a January 2010 study published in the International Journal of Obesity.
+People with bigger booties seem to stockpile more healthy fats in their bottoms, per a January 2010 study in the International Journal of Obesity.
 As such, a plump posterior may be indicative of higher omega-3 levels.
-So, how does this boost your brainpower?
+So, how does this bolster your brainpower?

 Well, omega-3 fatty acids are the polyunsaturated fats responsible for building cell membranes in your brain, per Harvard Health Publishing.
 And they possess anti-inflammatory and antioxidant properties, which may help support healthy brain cells and prevent cognitive decline.

-Consequently, a voluptuous bum can act as "storage for good fats in the form of omega-3 fatty acids, which catalyze brain development" and give those with bigger butts a mental boost, Dr. Jose says.
+Consequently, a voluptuous bum can act as "storage for good fats in the form of omega-3 fatty acids, which catalyze brain development" and give people with bigger butts those mental benefits, Dr. Jose says.

 3. You Can Push Harder in Workouts

 A bodacious booty can even help improve your workouts.
 That's because the gluteus maximus is the largest muscle in the human body.
-This powerhouse in your posterior chain helps you hold an upright posture and execute vital lower-body movements like climbing stairs, according to the Library of Congress.
+This powerhouse in your posterior chain (which is the network of muscles along your back side) helps you hold an upright posture and execute vital lower-body movements like climbing stairs, according to the Library of Congress.

-And since your glutes are so sizable, you draw a lot of force from them.
-So, whether you want to lift heavier or run faster, a beefy bottom can help you increase your strength and speed gains.
+And because your glutes are so sizable, you draw a lot of force from them.
+So, whether you want to lift heavier or run faster, if you have a big butt, it can help you increase your strength and speed gains.
 Plus, you'll torch a ton of calories in the process (think: bigger muscles use more energy).

 4. You May Have Less Back Pain

-Whether you've always embraced your thighs and booty or you're learning to love your curves after hearing about all their benefits, taking pride in your shape is paramount to promoting healthy self-esteem.
+Whether you've always embraced your big booty and thighs or you're learning to love your curves after hearing about all their benefits, taking pride in your shape is paramount to promoting healthy self-esteem.

 "When you have high self-esteem, you are more likely to be your best in every sphere of your life," Juhee Jhalani, PhD, a NYC-based clinical psychologist, tells LIVESTRONG.com.